Gimly/gimly.github.io/_posts/2015-11-12-vs-online-build-squirrel-windows.markdown

 The way it works is that if the `Release` folder doesn't exist, he will create the first version of the application.
 He will copy the `.nupkg` and add a `-full` suffix at its name.
 He will also copy a `Setup.exe` in the release folder and create a `RELEASE` file that will contain a list of releases of the application, with the name of the NuGet package and a unique identifier for each.

-If the folder exists and contains releases already, he will compare the latest release contained in the folder with the NuGet package that we passed to the command.
-He will then create two files, one with the suffix `-delta` that will contain only the difference between the previous version and the current (for updates), and one with the suffix `-full` that contains the full version (for new installs).
+If the folder exists and has releases already, he will compare the latest release contained in the folder with the NuGet package that we passed to the command.
+He will then create two files, one with the suffix `-delta` that will contain only the difference between the earlier version and the current (for updates), and one with the suffix `-full` containing the full version (for new installs).

 ### Copy release from Azure Blob storage ###

 As you understand, to have the "releasification" work correctly, Squirrel needs to have access to the `Release` folder containing all the existing releases.
-The issue is that, with Visual Studio Online's build process, the build folder seems to always destroy all directories that were created during the build, and I couldn't find any solution to tell him to keep some specific folder.
+The issue is that, with Visual Studio Online's build process, the build folder seems to always destroy all directories created during the build, and I couldn't find any solution to tell him to keep some specific folder.

 The workaround I found for this issue was to simply copy back the folder from Azure to the build machine before the call to `releasify`.
 Again, I'm using a PowerShell script that does it this way.